data-forge/data-forge-ts/docs/concepts.md

 ## Series

 A series is an indexed sequence of values and is implemented by the `Series` class.
-By default a series has an integer index starting at 0 and counting up (just like arrays).
+By default a series has an integer index starting at 0 and counting up (just like a JavaScript array).
 Series will often be used with a date-time index, something usually known as a [time series](https://en.wikipedia.org/wiki/Time_series).

 All values in a series are generally expected to have the same type, although this is not specifically a requirement of Data-Forge.